Scale your business with our modular plugins.

 Conclusion

-All in all, with a bit of CSS you can customize the appearance of your site.
-Adding CSS is easy but there are several ways to do it, so it can be hard to know which method you should use.
+All in all, with a bit of CSS, you can customize your site’s appearance.
+Adding CSS is easy, but there are several ways to do it, so it can be hard to know which method you should use.

 In this tutorial, we’ve shown you five different methods to add CSS to your WordPress site: